A Practical Guide for Running Kubernetes in Production

 Moving Forward

 Start with fundamentals: security hardening, basic observability, and tested backup procedures.
-Add sophistication over time.
+Add sophistication over time as your team’s expertise grows.

 Build operational runbooks for common scenarios.
 Clear procedures help during incidents when stress impairs thinking.

 Production Kubernetes is a journey of continuous improvement.
-Each incident and optimization exercise builds organizational capability.
+Each incident and optimization exercise builds organizational capability that pays dividends over time.